ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

    This would make them somewhat less consistent, but it is how lambda expressions work (i.e. `\ -> ...` is illegal) and only disallows expressions that are needlessly verbose (i.e.
    `\of -> exp` can always be replaced by `exp`).

+ - `\case` could be deprecated, since all its usecases would be subsumed by `\of`, albeit with additional parentheses around patterns that consist of more than one token.
+However, since this is a controversial change of its own and some working out has to be done as to the exact details of this potential deprecation, this might be better suited to being its own, separate proposal.
+Combined with this, an alternative to the keyword would be to reuse `\case` and change the way it works.

+ - There are also other alternatives for the keyword that have been raised: `\cases` and `\mcase`.

+ - The possibility to have a construct similar to `-XMultiWayIf` but without the keyword, i.e. using guards directly as an expression, was also raised in the discussion.
+If this were to be used instead of `\of` expressions, any pattern matching would have to be done with pattern guards.

 ## Implementation Plan